notothen/radpilot/README.md

 More details including subsetting and renaming and an extended application where bioanalyzer data is imported in R and plotted for the target taxa from Christiansen et al. 2021 can be found in the script ```02_empirical_digests.R``` from the ```scripts``` folder: https://github.com/notothen/radpilot/tree/main/scripts

-## Part 3: Estimate marker density

-TO BE WRITTEN

-## Part 4: Evaluate test library output
+## Part 3 & 4: Evaluate test library output

 If you have run some test sequencing libraries and processed them following Rochette & Catchen (2017), then you may want to plot the number of loci and the number of SNPs per locus.
-To do this you can simply follow the codes provided by these authors.
-Their codes to run the Stacks pipeline also provide tsv outputs on the number of loci and SNPs.
+To do this you can simply follow the code provided by these authors.
+Their code to run the Stacks pipeline also provides tsv outputs on the number of loci and SNPs.
 Put this file into a folder ```data/test_libraries``` and load it e.g. like this:

 ```
 snps_per_loc <- read.delim(here('data/test_libraries/n_snps_per_locus.tsv'))